Primary Navigation Mobile

 Here’s one to watch.
 Halo is new and, judging from my experience with the Capsule X, coming out swinging.
 Two things stand out for me: the weight and the dustbin.
 It’s impressively light at 2.6 kg fully loaded, made exceptional by the fact that overall, it doesn’t feel flimsy or compromised in its quest for lightness.

 The dustbin is class-leading.
 At two litres, it is beyond perfect for a car and ideal for a home.
 The caveat is that it relies on paper dust bags, and the larger body makes manoeuvring difficult in tight spaces.
-For that reason, it’s a good job the included flexible hose is so good.
+For that reason, it’s a good job that the included flexible hose is so good.
 All of the attachments are excellent, and you get plenty of them for your money.
 The small motorised brush head, in particular, worked wonders on the car interior.

 What really seals the deal for me is the polished feel of everything.
 It’s relatively quiet and powerful, easy to carry, and two included batteries provide 60 minutes of runtime each.